bigin/ItemManager_2.0/README.md

 assigned to one category, that represent the underlying data structure of ItemManager, which allows a countless design combinations.

-Hey Developer, if you are going to create a new GetSimple plugin, no matter whether with complicated processing logics like a blog, shopping cart, user management or just a simple script, be sure that ItemManager helps you with the realization of your ideas!
+Hey Developer, if you are going to create a new GetSimple plugin, no matter whether kind of complexity processing logics, like a blog, shopping cart, user management or just a simple script, be sure that ItemManager helps you with the realization of your ideas!
 Stop wasting your effort re-inventing the wheel, ItemManager takes care of the basic data management, getter, setter methods and any XML data storage processes for your plugin properties, while you